 It’s time to continue our conversation about the threat of marine debris.
-You can find part 1 of the marine debris series, in which we give an overview at found HERE.
 Although the issue of marine debris seems insurmountable, progress HAS been made.
 Along with education campaigns that focus on behavior change and multi-stakeholder collaboration, there are policies that have been enacted to aid in the mitigation of this issue.
 Here in the state of Hawaii, the fight to ban single use plastics has been over a decade-long battle that still wages on.
 Let’s examine the history of the efforts that have worked to mitigate the harmful impacts of plastic on our environments.

 From conservation organizations, to scientists, to government agencies, the fight for change requires collaboration.

 The National Oceanic and Atmospheric Administration (NOAA), the agency that focuses on the conditions of the oceans, major waterways, and the atmosphere, developed a Marine Debris Action Plan for the state of Hawaii that has brought together more than 40 different participants to tackle the issue.
 The group is comprised of scientists, non-profit organizations, community groups, universities, and government entities.
 This combined effort shows the commitment at the federal level to create collaborative space to address one of the biggest concerns facing our natural world.
 The group was first formed in 2002 and continues to be a home port for those throughout the state to come together in action.
 Pacific Whale Foundation’s (PWF) scientists and conservationists have contributed research and advocacy work over the years to help accomplish the goals set forth in the plan.